m1rkwood/google-photos-takeout-scripts/README.md

 Some picture have a .json file with a shorter filename than their associated picture.
 I think Google has a character limit for the .json filename, so if your picture has a longer name, your .json and your picture filenames won't match and we won't be able to get the data from the json into the picture EXIF data.
 Sometimes I had to remove just 1 character from the maximum I've found so that they match a maximum of 46 characters.

 I used a library called `rename` that you can install through `brew` if you're on macOS: `brew install rename`.
 For Linux users, this command should be already available.

+Navigate to the folder of your choice and run this command:
 ```
 $ rename 's/^(.{46}).*(\..*)$/$1$2/' * -n
 ```